AI-HELP/sdk-android-example/README.md

 **Best Practice：**

-> 1. Use this API to present news, announcements, articles or any useful information to users/players.
+> 1. Use this API to present news, announcements, articles or any useful information to users.
 Configure and publish the information in the AIHelp web console.

 #### <h4 id="showFAQs">5.
 Display FAQs, use `showFAQs `
 	(need to set [`setUserName`](#UserName) and [`setUserId`](#UserId))